 Over the past years, working from a home or garden office has steadily increased.
-This is due to the demand in flexible working, and balancing a home/work lifestyle.
+This is due to the demand for flexible working, and balancing a home/work lifestyle.
 However, due to Covid-19 and the global pandemic, this steady increase has inclined a lot quicker and put pressure on businesses to keep their staff safe and allow people to work more freely.
 This helps support parents with young children, those with busy lifestyles, and employees with complex circumstances.

 Working From Home: What are the rules and laws?

-Employees are no longer required to work from home from the 19th July 2021.
+Employees are no longer required to work from home from the 19th of July 2021.
 The benefits of flexible working are plenty and have positive effects on employees mental health as well as overall job satisfaction and engagement.

 The latest news on working from home states:

 - Employees are recommended to gradually go back to work.
 However, are suggested to work from home where possible.

 - Employees are allowed to request flexible working, but employers can say no to these requests.

 - Employers should provide a safe environment for employees.

 The government are encouraging this new flexible way of working due to employee satisfaction and positive effects on mental health.
 Flexible working and working from home also reduces the spread of Coronavirus, keeping employees safe.